nearuaguild/near-validator-bot/Readme.md

   <h2 style="text-align: center;">Near Protocol Validator Bot</h2>

   <p style="text-align: center;">
-    A working example of NodeJS server-side integration with Near Protocol smart-contract
+    A working example of NodeJS telegram bot integration with Near Protocol api to get your validator statistic in notification like delegators count, total delegation, uptime and alerts
     <br />
     <br />
     <a href="https://github.com/nearuaguild"> Explore other examples</a>